andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 A suitable serial terminal for windows is [Termite](https://www.compuphase.com/software_termite.htm).

 Then run the code in the CodeWarrior simulation using the `/exercise_three_serial/exercise_three_serial.mcp` project file.
+Type any string into the serial terminal and send the string to initiate the exercise.